 • Allows students to match their specific population interest with a degree concentration in the School of Public Health and Tropical Medicine.

-Student in the joint degree program may select any program (concentration) in the MPH, MSPH or MPHTM degree programs.
+Student in the joint degree program may select any concentration in the MPH, MSPH or MPHTM degree programs.
 The joint degree allows students to share 10 credits earned in the Medical School to a public health degree.
 These 10 credits serve as electives toward the total of 42 credits required for the MPH, MSPH or MPHTM degrees.

 The joint degree programs are designed so that students may complete the MD and public health degree in four years.